 The Personal Responsibility and Work Opportunity Reconciliation Act of 1996 was designed to move people from welfare to work.
 It eliminated the entitlement aspect of welfare by defining a maximum period of eligibility.
 It gave states considerable scope in designing their own programs.
-In the first two years following welfare reform, the number of people on welfare dropped by several million.
+In the first years following welfare reform, the number of people on welfare dropped by several million.
+Much research on the impact of reform showed that caseloads declined and employment increased and that the law did not have an adverse effect on poverty or the well-being of children.
+This positive outcome seemed to have resulted from an expansion of the earned income tax credit that also occurred, the overall low unemployment rate until the most recent few years, and larger behavioral responses than had been expected.Marianne P. Bitler and Hilary W. Hoynes, "The State of the Social Safety Net in the Post-Welfare Reform Era," Brookings Papers on Economic Activity (Fall 2010): 71-127.